Meet the Governors

-Natalie joined the local governing body as parent governor in 2013, became Vice Chair of Governors in 2015 and subsequently Co-Chair of Governors in November 2017.
+Natalie joined the Academy Governance Committee in 2013, became Vice Chair of Governors in 2015 and subsequently Co-Chair of Governors in November 2017.
 She was appointed Chair of Governors in July 2018.
-Natalie is also the Vice Chair of Peterborough Diocese Education Trust Governance Committee and an Ofsted Parents Panel member.
+Natalie is also a member of Peterborough Diocese Education Trust (PDET) Governance Committee and an Ofsted Parents Panel member.

 Natalie has a BSc (Honours) Radiography (Radiotherapy), an MA Applied Health Studies (Research) and has over 16 years experience working in NHS hospitals in England, with her last post being Consultant Therapy Radiographer in Oncology.
-She has lectured in her field at local, national and international level.
+As a Consultant Practitioner her core functions included expert practice; clinical and professional leadership; education and training; service development and research together with the duty of bringing strategic direction and innovation.
+She has lectured in her field at local, national and international levels.

 Natalie left the NHS in 2011 to devote her time to raising her young family.
 She then became Director of Centric4 Limited in 2013.
-This consultancy company was established with her husband, providing organisational change services for both private and public sector clients.
+This successful consultancy company was established with her husband, providing business transformation services for both private and public sector clients.
 Natalie specialises in leadership and organisational culture.

 Natalie is a member of St Barnabas Church in Wellingborough where she leads 'Little Frogs' preschool services and activities.
-She participates in the planning and provision of 'Messy Church' and is also the lead safeguarding officer for St Barnabas Church.
+She participates in the planning and provision of 'Messy Church' and is also the Parish Safeguarding Officer for St Barnabas Church.

 Her sons completed their education at St Barnabas Church of England School in 2015 and 2017.
 Her daughter now attends the school.

 Committee Membership: Teaching, Learning and Attainment; Standards; School Development; Christian Distinctiveness

 Governor Lead Responsibilities: Numeracy; Science; Headteacher Performance Management